rosneru/MultiRename/README.md

 # MultiRename

 Another tool for Amiga computers.
-This time it's a MultiRename tool in the vein of that one, Windows tool [TotalCommander](https://www.ghisler.com) has build in.
+This time it's a MultiRename tool in the vein of that one, Windows tool [TotalCommander](https://www.ghisler.com) has built in.
 I use this a lot and wanted something like this on my favorite retro Computer.